koettet/Capstone-Project/starter_file/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

+The best model I got from aml was a VotingEnsemble with an AUC weighted of 0.932.
+By looking at the results from my frist run I could have started a second run with some model types blocked to increase the chances of finding a better solution.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning